 - 1. Students are expected to attend all classes. - 2.
-Upon a student's 10th unexcused absence, the student will be removed from the course. - 3.
+Upon a student's 5th absence a letter grade will be deducted from the student's final average.
+After 6 absences, the student will automatically fail the course. - 3.
 There are no "excused" absences; however, students who experience extreme circumstances resulting in more than the allowed number of absences may seek mitigation by discussing their circumstances in my office.
 Verifiable documentation of the circumstances is required.
-It is up to my discretion as to what constitutes extreme circumstances. - 4.
-Being late to class is disruptive and should be avoided.
+It is up to my discretion as to what constitutes extreme circumstances.

+- 4. Being late to class is disruptive and should be avoided.
 In this course, two tardies will count as one absence.
 If you are late to class and we have already begun an in-class response/writing prompt or an in-class quiz, I may ask you to wait outside the classroom until the writing prompt/quiz has concluded.

-5. If a student leaves class early without my prior consent, that student will receive an absence for the class.
+You will not be allowed to make up this assignment. - 5.
+If a student leaves class early without my prior consent, that student will receive an absence for the class.